Skip Navigation

 Disability Insurance

-This insurance plan pays part of your salary if you become disabled and cannot work.
-Short- and long-term disability options are available, and you may select both types of coverage, which are administered through the Fort Dearborn Life Insurance Co.
+The Texas Income Protection PlanSM (TIPP) pays part of your salary if you become disabled and cannot work.
+Short- and long-term disability options are available, and you may select both types of coverage.

 If you sign up within your first 31 days of employment, you are guaranteed coverage and do not have to submit an evidence of insurability (EOI) application.
 If you have a qualifying life event (QLE), such as a marriage or a birth, you can apply, but an EOI is required.